raspibrasil/raspibrasil.github.io/README.md

 ## Publishing procedures

+> TL;DR: run the newest `updatesite` script to have the entire site updated every time you change something.
+However, you will need to know how to apply the metadata (date, categories, etc) to new blog posts, so do read that section below.

 ### Publishing a single page

  1. Edit `template.html` to taste (structure, styling, etc).
 Make sure to leave exactly three "holes" with `%s` within it, as per the example.
 These will be filled by the page's title, description tag and contents, respectively.